FJRubio67/ShortCourseParamSurvival/README.md

 ##  Survival Analysis: Parametric Models

-The slides for this lecture are `Lecture1.pdf`.
+The slides for this lecture are in the file `Lecture1.pdf`.
 Additional material can be found in the file `Hazard-Based regression models - Overview.pdf`.

 Tha aims of this lecture are: